brittany-knob/portfolio/README.md

 # portfolio
-This is a sample of various coding projects, I've worked on.
+This is a sample of various coding projects I've worked on.